ericsonga/APCSAReview/_sources/Array2dBasics/a2dDAS.rst

 .. fillintheblank:: 2daNumElfill

-    .. blank:: 2daNumElblank
-        :correct: 6$
-        :feedback1: ('.*','Multiply the number of rows and the number of columns')

    How many elements are in ticketInfo?

+   -    :6$: Correct.
+2 * 3 = 6
+        :.*: Multiply the number of rows and the number of columns

 Set Value(s) in a 2D Array
 ===========================